 Just like in an on premise IT infrastructure, managing who gains access to certain data assets and for what purpose is paramount to enhanced security in SaaS apps.
 Businesses can reduce the chances and effects of data breaches by employing granular access control over resources.
 This ensures users can only interact with the information they require to carry out their tasks.
 This way, if there’s a compromise on their credentials, hackers can only gain limited access to critical business data.

 Similarly, businesses can boost their security by imposing some control and visibility on devices accessing SaaS apps.
 Workers will probably require logging into a business SaaS environment using their own devices.
 However, a business can still adopt automatic tools to detect each app and device that connects to its SaaS network.
-By actively monitoring user interactions with business apps and cloud data, it’s easy to detect any violations and take measures in time.
+By actively monitoring user interactions with application security services and cloud data, it’s easy to detect any violations and take measures in time.

 2. Embrace zero trust SaaS security model